 We’ve attempted to make our personalization tools as dummy-proof as possible, but it’s always a good idea to test your Gmail mail merge personalization before sending your actual campaign.

-It’s easy to make sure your personalization is working before you send your email to all of your recipients.
-You can use the Send Test button along with the Create Drafts setting to easily see what personalization to anyone on your list will look like.
+It’s easy to make sure your personalization is working before you send your email to any of your recipients.
+You can use the Send Test button coupled with Create Draft to do so.

 Also note that: